Home Health Nurse

-Home health nursing is a specialty available to registered nurses (RNs) as well as licensed vocational nurses (LVNs), and nurse assistants.
-Home health nursing staff are responsible for caring for patients in their homes, performing various tasks if patients and/or their families are unable to care for themselves.
+Home health nursing is a specialty available to registered nurses (RNs), as well as licensed vocational nurses (LVNs) and nurse assistants.
+Home health nursing staff are responsible for caring for patients in their homes, performing various tasks if patients and/or their families cannot care for themselves.
 Skills from many different specialties are necessary in the field of home health:

 Integrating these skills as well as performing task-based services are part of home health nursing.